 1 THE REALITY PRINCIPLE

-Ever since the onset of the Great Pseudo-Pandemic, George Orwell has been much on our minds, with quotations and memes proliferating all over the web and even the streets as the relevance of his greatest work to our own times grows ever clearer.
-Within days of the first lockdowns, sceptics had tagged the syndrome Covid-19(84) — a formulation which encapsulated the proposition perfectly, and with an economy impossible even in Newspeak.
+Almost immediately upon the onset of the great pseudo-pandemic of 2020-2, the name of the English novelist and essayist George Orwell, along with the title of his greatest work, enjoyed an extraordinary resurgence in public awareness, with quotations and memes proliferating all over the internet and even the streets as the relevance of his greatest work to our own times grew ever clearer.
+Within days of the first lockdowns, sceptics had tagged the syndrome Covid-19(84) — a formulation which encapsulated the proposition perfectly, and with an economy impossible even in Newspeak, that the emergency was being used, or had even been contrived, as a political tool.

-Conscious UK rappers name-check him plentifully, as the most effective way of evoking the totalitarian nightmare that is about to engulf us if we can’t wake up:
+Conscious UK rappers name-checked him, as the most effective way of evoking the totalitarian nightmare that was about to engulf the Western world.
+Memesters quoted and paraphrased him, often to brilliant offect.

-But here and there in the comments I’d see an accusation that has been floating around the internet for a few years now: that George Orwell was one of theirs, not one of ours — an operative for the elite, a literary double agent: in current parlance, a ‘shill’ — one who has taken the King’s Shilling.
-That his last and greatest work was written not as a warning to humankind but as an instrument of ‘predictive programming’ — in other words, that his intention was not to avert the dystopian future he described, but actually to help manifest it by conditioning his readers to accept, not its desirability of course, but its inevitability.
+But here and there in the comments I’d see a rumour that had already been floating around the internet for a few years: that George Orwell was one of theirs, not one of ours — an operative for the elite, a literary double-agent: in dissident parlance, a ‘shill’ — one who has taken the King’s Shilling — and that his last and greatest work was written not as a warning to humankind but as an instrument of ‘predictive programming’; in other words, that his intention was not to avert the dystopian future he described, but actually to help manifest it by conditioning his readers to accept, not its desirability of course, but its inevitability.
+[1]

-The assumption is that in terms of the text itself it would be impossible to distinguish the functions of warning from conditioning.
-Just as in the War on Terror anyone might be a terrorist, in the war of words and worlds, anyone might be a shill.
+The assumption is that in terms of the text itself it would be impossible to distinguish the functions of warning from conditioning: impossible to guage the author’s authenticity.
 It’s straight out of the book itself — under Ingsoc, anyone might be an agent of Goldstein; or an informer for the Thought Police.
-It transpires that even the rumoured underground rebel group — ‘the Brotherhood’ — has been set up by the Party as a fly-trap for dissidents, in an echo of the Bolsheviks’ own Operation Trust from the 1920s.
-The twenty-first century Truth Movement has no doubt been allowed to exist for the same reasons: to map the human terrain, lure disbelievers into the open and generate arrest lists for the ‘ultimate revolution’.
+It transpires in the novel that even the rumoured underground rebel group — ‘the Brotherhood’ — has been set up by the Party as a fly-trap for dissidents, in an echo of the Bolsheviks’ own Operation Trust from the 1920s.
+The twenty-first century Truth Movement has no doubt been allowed to flourish for similar reasons, drawing in dissidents, though not so much to generate arrest lists as to map the human terrain.

 As I’ve heard it, the case against Orwell goes something like this:

-1. Orwell — his real name was Eric Blair (which doesn’t help!) — attended Eton College, England’s most prestigious secondary school and a grooming stable for future politicians and, no doubt, intelligence officers.
+1. Orwell — his real name was Eric Blair (which doesn’t help!) — attended Eton College, England’s most prestigious secondary school and a grooming stable for future politicians, diplomats and intelligence officers.

 2. His great-grandfather was a wealthy man who married into the aristocracy and derived income from plantations in Jamaica.
 His father worked in the Opium Department of the Indian Civil Service, and Eric Blair served in the Imperial Police in Burma before becoming a writer.
 His mother was from the wealthy Limouzin family; his maternal grandfather had timber interests in Burma.